Homological mirror symmetry for the quartic surface: The algebras and

-By choosing the {\v C}ech covering to be $H$-invariant, one can arrange that $\SS_4$ has a natural $H$-action.
-Take the same splitting $\Sigma: T \rightarrow H$ as before, and consider the induced $T$-action.
-The $T$-equivariant version of the Homological Perturbation Theorem (which applies because the action on $hom_{\SS_4}$ is well-behaved), together with Lemma \ref{th:recognize-q4}, show that $\SS_4$ is $A_\infty$-quasi-isomorphic to $\QQ_4$, and moreover that quasi-isomorphism is $R_4$-linear and $T$-equivariant.
-As a consequence, the semidirect product $\SS_{64} = \SS_4 \semidirect \Gamma_{16}$ defined using the restriction of the $T$-action to $\Gamma_{16}$ is quasi-isomorphic to $\QQ_{64}$.
-On the geometric side, consider each $E_{0,k}$ as a $\Gamma_{16}$-equivariant sheaf in all 16 possible ways (mutually twisted by characters).
-This gives a total of 64 objects in the derived category $D^bCoh_{\Gamma_{16}}(Y_0)$, and Remark \ref{th:equivariant-sheaves} tells us that $\SS_{64}$ is the dg algebra underlying their total morphism algebra.
-The flat formal deformation $Y_q = \{p_q(v) = 0\}$ of $Y_0$ given by \eqref{eq:fermat} still admits a $\Lambda_\N$-linear $\Gamma_{16}$-action.
+The formal deformation $Y_q = \{p_q(v) = 0\}$ of $Y_0$ given by \eqref{eq:fermat} still admits a $\Lambda_\N$-linear $\Gamma_{16}$-action.
 Since the $E_{0,k}$ are restricted from projective space, they have obvious equivariant extensions $E_{q,k}$ to locally free coherent sheaves over $Y_q$.
-By the discussion in Section \ref{subsec:formal-schemes}, or rather its equivariant analogue, this gives rise to a $\Gamma_{16}$-equivariant one-parameter deformation $\SS_{64,q}$ of $\SS_{64}$, which satisfies
+By the discussion in Section \ref{subsec:formal-schemes}, or rather its equivariant analogue, this gives rise to a $\Gamma_{16}$-equivariant one-parameter deformation $\SS_{64,q}$ of $\SS_{64}$.

-One can check \eqref{eq:stable-h} either by repeating the duality argument above for $Y_q$, or more simply by observing that the morphisms between any two $E_{0,k}$ in $D^bCoh(Y_0)$ are concentrated in a single degree, which precludes the possibility of any deformation of the differential affecting the cohomology.